BirajDas27/Streamlit_UI/README.md

 Only image formats like .jpg, .jpeg, or .png are supported.

 Models were trained on augmented cytopathological breast cancer data using Keras and TensorFlow.

+## 📜 License

+Distributed under the MIT License.
+See LICENSE for more information.